Astrofriend's homepage

 3D Printing: Adapter to polar finder telescope to attach a camera 90 degree angled viewer

-This adapter I found Thingiverse and it's free to download.
+This adapter I found at Thingiverse and it's free to download.
 You don't have to do any drawings.
 Download all files and store them on your local PC.
+These files are normally STL formated files, a standard in the 3D-printing world.

 Here is the link to the adapter at Thingiverse site: